frankychung/dotfiles/README.md

 source ~/.zshrc
 ```

+## Notes

-**Note:** The zsh configuration includes automatic tool checking that will show installation instructions for any missing dependencies when you start a new shell session.
+- The zsh configuration includes automatic tool checking that will show installation instructions for any missing dependencies when you start a new shell session.
+- WezTerm is used for terminal multiplexing instead of tmux.
+For remote multiplexing to work properly, both local and server installations must use the same version (nightly builds are recommended for compatibility).